nptcl/npt/docs/md/B6_Operations.md

 True (non-zero) is returned if the current escape is in progress and the current stack frame is at the destination point.
-In case of `catch`/`throw`, when the function is true, the function switches to non-extraction and the `throw` is completed.
+In case of `catch`/`throw`, when the function is true, the function switches to non-escape and the `throw` is completed.

-The function to switch to non-exit is as follows.
+The function to switch to non-escape is as follows.

 ```c
 void lisp_reset_control(void);